Duodenum: Overview

 The duodenum is the first section of the small intestine in most higher vertebrates, including mammals, reptiles, and birds.
 In fish, the divisions of the small intestine are not as clear, and the terms anterior intestine or proximal intestine may be used instead of duodenum.
 In mammals the duodenum may be the principal site for iron absorption.

 In humans, the duodenum is a C-shaped hollow jointed tube, 25–38 cm in length, lying adjacent to the stomach (and connecting it to the small intestine).
 It is divided anatomically into four sections.
 The first part lies within the peritoneum but its other parts are retroperitoneal.

 Parts

-The first part, or superior part, of the duodenum is a continuation from the pylorus to transpyloric plane.
-It is superior to the rest of the segments, at the vertebral level of L1.
+The first or superior part of the duodenum is a continuation from the pylorus to the transpyloric plane.
+It is superior (above) to the rest of the segments, at the vertebral level of L1.
 The duodenal bulb, about 2 cm long, is the first part of the duodenum and is slightly dilated.
 The duodenal bulb is a remnant of the mesoduodenum, a mesentery that suspends the organ from the posterior abdominal wall in fetal life.
 The first part of the duodenum is mobile, and connected to the liver by the hepatoduodenal ligament of the lesser omentum.
 The first part of the duodenum ends at the corner, the superior duodenal flexure.